Maximizing average throughput in oscillatory biological synthesis systems: an optimal control approach: Introduction

+For instance, consider the gain of entertainment for~\eqref{eq:rfm_l}.
+It is natural to speculate that using time-periodic rates~$\lambda_i(t)$, that are properly synchronized, yields a positive gain of entertainment with respect to using constant rates (with the same average values).
+In the context of traffic flow, this is equivalent to the conjecture that properly synchronized periodic traffic lights can improve the overall flow.
+However, we show that, perhaps surprisingly, for a subclass of these systems the gain of entrainment is zero.

+We also consider a problem formalism that allows for time-varying costs of resources, like tRNAs, along the period.
+These may be produced at different unit costs at different times of the cycle.
+This modified formulation allows the allocation of resources differently at different times along the cycle.
+Also, instead of average throughput, a \emph{weighted} average of the product may be more relevant, in the sense that we may need certain enzymes at different times of the day or at different points in the cell cycle.
+This corresponds to ``just-in-time production''~\cite{zaslaver04}.
+In such cases, we show, not so surprisingly, that time-varying periodic inputs may indeed offer an advantage over constant inputs.
+This suggests that the presence of non-constant periodic signals, which frequently appear in biological occupancy systems, implies that the system is optimising an underlying \emph{time-varying} objective functional.

 Our work is related to results from the field of optimal periodic control~(OPC) (see, e.g.,~\cite{colo88}).
 As noted by Gilbert~\cite{Gilbert77}, OPC was motivated by the following question: Does time-dependent periodic control yield better process performance than optimal steady-state control?
-However, our setting is different, as in OPC periodicity was enforced by restricting attention to controls~$u$ guaranteeing that~$x(T)=x(0)$ (rather than considering systems that entrain).
-This implies in particular that the initial value~$x(0)$ may have a strong effect on the results.
-More importantly, in the OPC formulation there is in general no requirement that the averages of the periodic and constant controls are equal.
+In particular, the recent paper~\cite{over_yield} defines a notion called \emph{over-yielding} that is closely related to the gain of entrainment.
+However, our setting is different, as in~OPC periodicity was enforced by restricting attention to controls~$u$ guaranteeing that~$x(T)=x(0)$.
+This implies in particular that the initial value~$x(0)$ (and thus also general transient behaviors) may have a strong effect on the results.
+Also, in the typical OPC formulation there is in general no requirement that the averages of the periodic and constant controls are equal.